 This system monitors the amount of wheel spin of each of the driven wheels.
 If wheel spin is detected, brake pressure is applied to the slipping wheel(s) and engine power is reduced to provide enhanced acceleration and stability.
 A feature of the TCS system functions similar to a limited slip differential and controls the wheel spin across a driven axle.
 If one wheel on a driven axle is spinning faster than the other, the system will apply the brake of the spinning wheel.
 This will allow more engine torque to be applied to the wheel that is not spinning.
-This feature remains active even if TCS and ESC are in the "Partial Off" mode.
-Refer to "Electronic Stability Control (ESC)" in this section for further information.
+This feature remains active even if TCS and ESC are in either the "Partial Off" or "Full Off" modes.
+Refer to "Electronic Stability Control (ESC)" in this section of this manual.